L'Origine du monde: Influence

 On 23 February 2009 in Braga, Portugal, the police confiscated the book Pornocratie by Catherine Breillat, displayed in bookshops using L'Origine du monde as its cover.
 A great deal of controversy was sparked by the police action.
 The reason given was the need to maintain public order.
 Also, the book title incorrectly hinted at pornographic content; Portuguese law forbids public displays of pornography.

-In 2010, British composer Tony Hymas composed De l'origine du monde a musical suite dedicated to the picture as well as relations between Courbet and the Paris Commune, based on texts by Courbet himself, Charles Baudelaire and Pierre Dupont.
+In 2010, British composer Tony Hymas composed De l'origine du monde, a musical suite dedicated to the picture as well as relations between Courbet and the Paris Commune, based on texts by Courbet himself, Charles Baudelaire and Pierre Dupont.

 The German-born Turkish artist Taner Ceylan painted a work named 1879 (From the Lost Paintings Series) (2011) in which a veiled Ottoman noblewoman stands before the framed canvas of L'Origine du monde.

 On 29 May 2014, a Luxembourg performance artist, Deborah De Robertis, sat on the floor in front of the painting and mimicked the view of the subject.
 This resulted in security guards closing the room and her arrest.

 US artist Candice Lin recreated L'Origine du monde with an audiovisual sculpture, Hunter Moon / Inside Out (2015).
 In it, Courbet's L'Origine du monde with eyes "looks back at the onlookers."
 From a feminist point of view, Lin's work challenges "the asymmetry of power [...] between those who look and those who are seen."

 In a 2023 interview with the curator Hamza Walker, painter Dana Schutz noted that when viewing the painting at the Musée d'Orsay "it is still intense.
 It became a social problem in the room.
 People are looking at it.
 People are looking at people looking at it.
 Someone's there with their kid.
 They're taking a picture with it.
 It just becomes this real problem, making you a part of the subject, which was uncomfortable, but interesting."

 In May 2024 the painting was one of five painted with "Me Too" at the Centre Pompidou-Metz by two women in a performance art stunt organised by Deborah De Robertis in protest of predatory and exploitative behavior by exhibition curator Bernard Marcadé and other men in the art world.

-In October 2024, in her book "The Underside of the Origin of the World", Giselle Blanchard shows that the attribution of the painting to Courbet is an axiom, a truth that seems so self-evident that it would be useless to demonstrate it.
-In an original conjecture, in the form of a detective novel, the author puts forward arguments suggesting that another great figure of realistic art could be at the origin of "The Origin of the World".
+In October 2024, in her book The Underside of the Origin of the World, Giselle Blanchard shows that the attribution of the painting to Courbet is an axiom, a truth that seems so self-evident that it would be useless to demonstrate it.
+The author puts forward arguments suggesting that another great figure of realistic art could be at the origin of L'Origine du monde.